ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

 ### Documenting AsyncOnInitialized

-Take our initial sync code from above.
+Refactoring the initial sync code from above is easy.
 Change the inheritance to `DocumentedComponentBase` and add a `Log` line in where we set `_state`. `Log` is a protected method provided by `DocumentedComponentBase`.

 ```csharp
 @page "/AsyncOnInitializedDocumented"